semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 <PlatformAddRepo />

-:::tip Try Semgrep Autoscan for GitHub.com (Beta) Autoscan enables you to quickly onboard or add many repositories without configuring a CI job.
-Autoscan is available for users of GitHub Free or Team tiers.
+:::tip Try Semgrep Zero Config Scanning (Beta)
+Semgrep Zero Config Scanning enables you to quickly onboard or add many repositories without configuring a CI job.
+This feature is available for users of GitHub Free or Team tiers.
 Contact [sales@semgrep.com](sales@semgrep.com) to try it out.
 :::

 ##### Detecting GitHub repositories